"The dead are rising!" a loud cry assaults my ears. I tremble.

 "That sound!"
 I choke out but before I can finish, he shushes me.

-With a wet nose and puffy eyes, I watch as the last lick of my hope for compensation pours out into the scratched bronze of my mug, of which I take a sip of brew.
+With a wet nose and puffy eyes, my last lick of compensation pours out into the scratched bronze of my empty mug, of which I take a sip of brew.

-His head slowly nods, arm resting on my neck, whispering sweet nothings into my ear, whilst gesturing forward as if introducing me to a show.
+His head slowly nods, arm resting on my neck as he whispers sweet nothings into my ear whilst gesturing forward as if showing his son the family trade.
+Invasive.
+Presumptuous.

 "It's beautiful," he breathes softly, his wet words brushing against my ear like an invasive feather, tickling and uncomfortable.

-I cross my arms around my chest, agitated.
+Crossing my arms around my chest, a loud puff escapes my mouth.

 This man has no morals.
 Hand on my shoulder.
 What am I, some hooligan in need of spiritual guidance?
 Tries to burn me one minute, comfort me the next.